RamiAwar/simple-genetic-algorithm/README.md

 # A First Example on Genetic Algorithms
 This is my first experiment with genetic algorithms.
-The following tries to efficiently brute-force an unknown string (while knowing it) which isn't too smart but you can imagine next versions would involved trying to guess the pre-images of values subjected to some map, efficiently instead of brute-force when the only other known solution would be brute-force guessing.
+The following tries to efficiently brute-force an unknown string (while knowing it) which isn't amazing, but you can imagine next versions would involved trying to guess the pre-images of values subjected to some map, efficiently instead of brute-force when the only other known solution would be brute-force guessing.

 ## Running the program